New Mexico

 - Biometric data (fingerprints, voice prints, iris or retina patterns, facial characteristics, or hand geometry used to authenticate identity)

-Data that is protected through encryption, redaction, or otherwise rendered unreadable or unusable does not qualify as personal identifying information under this statute.
-This encryption safe harbor incentivizes businesses to encrypt stored personal data.
+Data protected through encryption, redaction, or otherwise rendered unreadable or unusable does not qualify as personal identifying information under this statute.
+This encryption safe harbor gives businesses a strong incentive to encrypt stored personal data.

 Biometric Data Protections

-New Mexico is one of a growing number of states that explicitly includes biometric data in its breach notification trigger.
-Under NMSA 57-12C-2, "biometric data" is defined as a record generated by automatic measurements of an identified individual's:
+New Mexico includes biometric data in its breach notification trigger.
+Under NMSA 57-12C-2, "biometric data" is defined as a record generated by automatic measurements of an identified individual's fingerprints, voice print, iris or retina patterns, facial characteristics, or hand geometry.

 The biometric data must be used to "uniquely and durably authenticate an individual's identity when the individual accesses a physical location, device, system or account."
-This means biometric data collected for purposes other than authentication, such as research or aggregate analytics, may fall outside this specific definition.
+Biometric data collected for purposes other than authentication, such as aggregate analytics, may fall outside this specific definition.

-While this provides breach notification protection for biometric data, New Mexico does not have a standalone biometric privacy law comparable to Illinois's Biometric Information Privacy Act (BIPA).
-There are no separate requirements for obtaining consent before collecting biometric data or specific retention and destruction schedules for biometric information outside of the general disposal requirements in the Data Breach Notification Act.
+New Mexico does not have a standalone biometric privacy law comparable to Illinois's Biometric Information Privacy Act.
+There are no separate requirements for obtaining consent before collecting biometric data or specific retention and destruction schedules outside of the general disposal requirements in the Data Breach Notification Act.

 What Constitutes a Security Breach